vippsas/vipps-partner/partner-keys.md

 using the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key` that are part of your partner keys.

+When making API calls on behalf of a merchant:
 You must also send the required `Merchant-Serial-Number` HTTP header to identify which of your merchants you are acting on behalf of (e.g., `Merchant-Serial-Number: 123456`).